bravesirrobin358/auto-tetris/README.md

 ## Features

 ### 🎮 Gameplay
-- Classic Tetris mechanics enhanced with move recommendation algorithms for smarter play.
+- Classic Tetris mechanics enhanced with move recommendation algorithms  to avoid disadvantageous outcomes.
 - Real-time interactivity using your body movements to control the game.

 ### 📸 Object Detection